devjam/reactro/README.md

 can use React.createClass opts.

 ###### name
-if doesn't set displayName, overwite displayName.
+if doesn't set displayName, overwrite displayName.
 will use for namespace.

 ###### template